laurenx1/BiasLens/README.md

 ### Data: Articles
 Our articles were populated using two sources, ChatGPT and the Google Chrome search engine.

+We collected headlines for 8 health-related keywords: vaccines, COVID-19, american medicine, wellness, public health, bird flu, global medicine, and cancer.

+For each keyword, we collected 15 articles from a web search on Google of the keyword and another 15 articles through GPT3.
+The prompt we used for GPT3 was:
+"Give me 25 news headlines relating to [keyword] and ensure there are no repeats."

+These articles were entered manually into our database, hosted on Airtable.

 ## Instructions for loading data from the command-line in MySQL
 MUST FILL IN